Critical Incident Stress Management (CISM)

 Although these reactions are considered normal, they can have a serious effect on the emergency responder's physical and emotional well-being.

 SE MN EMS has developed a CEU presentation that will offer you up-to-date information on the many support services available.
 This one-hour interactive program includes, video, overheads, and hand-outs.
 It is available at no cost for emergency response personnel in Southeastern Minnesota.
-If you would like to schedule this informative CEU program, please call the Regional EMS off
+If you would like to schedule this informative CEU program, please call the Regional EMS office @ 507-536-9333

 - Point out the big "rocks"